ugaleabhi/ugaleabhi/readme.md

 🔹 Passionate about **Data Structures & Algorithms**, Web Development 💻
 🔹 Active on **LeetCode, CodeChef, and Codeforces** 👾
 🔹 Ex-Intern at **Adobe Career Academy Program** 🌟
-🔹 Building **College Mart**, an OLX-like platform for college students 🛒

 ---